e-gov/TARA-Doku/TechnicalSpecification.md

 `GET ... state=vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`

+Length of `state` parameter must be minimally 8 characters.

 Thus, two elements are sent in an authentication request: a nonce word for including in the cookie and the hash value calculated from the nonce word in the `state` parameter.
 The client application is not required to remember the nonce word or the hash value.

 In the course of processing the redirect request, the client application must: